davidmorton0/LogParser/README.md

   `wslp -c`
   `wslp --color`

 Displays colored text output.
-Colors can be change in Options.rb.
+Colors can be change in Constants.rb.

   `wslp -C`
   `wslp --no_color`